MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-synapse-analytics-implementation.md

 Use the **Storage Blob Data Contributor** role to grant read/write/delete permissions to blob storage resources like folders and files.

 **Storage Account permissions are required when using Azure Synapse workspaces interactively and for development.** You can provide read/write permissions to other users or groups on the primary storage account after it's been deployed.
-However, the account requires you to grant access permissions using the **Storage Blob Data Contributor role** or **Access Control Lists** directly to the user or groups.
-When users log in to the Azure Synapse workspace to execute scripts or for development, the user's context permissions are used to allow read/write permissions on the primary storage.
+However, the account requires you to grant access permissions using the **Storage Blob Data Contributor role** or **access control lists** directly to the user or groups.
+When users sign in to the Azure Synapse workspace to execute scripts or for development, the user's context permissions are used to allow read/write permissions on the primary storage.

 ## Next steps